Complete your Census today!

 You can complete your 2020 Census online today!
 Be sure to count all household members including children, especially those under five years old.
 You do NOT need your Census ID to complete your 2020 Census.

-This interactive map from 2010 shows how Carol Stream compared with the rest of the country on our Census completion rates.
+This interactive map shows how Carol Stream compares with the rest of the country on our Census completion rates.

 What is the 2020 Census?